Getting started

 Check out the examples that will show you how to start using Watermill.

 After that, you can see the Realtime feed example.
 It uses more middlewares and contains two handlers.
-There is also a separate application for publishing messages.

 Support

-If anything is not clear, feel free to use any of our support channels, we will be glad to help.
+If anything is not clear, feel free to use any of our support channels ; we will be glad to help.